Please email your comments & questions to geovisual at comcast.net. Thank you.

 July 12, 1987 - Cristo de la Concordia, Cochabamba (Bolivia).
 "Stands at 40.44 metres (132.7 ft) tall with its 6.24 metres (20.5 ft) pedestal and 34.20 metres (112.2 ft) wide."

-July 1995 - "Second Largest Cross in the Western Hemisphere," Interstate Highway 40, Groom (east of Amarillo), Texas (USA).
-"It's 190 feet tall and can't be missed from I-40.
+July 1995 - Cross of our Lord Jesus Christ Ministries, Interstate Highway 40, Groom (east of Amarillo), Texas (USA).
+"Second Largest Cross in the Western Hemisphere." /// "It's 190 feet tall and can't be missed from I-40.
 It looks brand spanking new and appears to be made of metal sheeting.
 It's on the west side of town.
 The leaning watertower is on the east...
 Effingham's cross is 8 ft. larger."

 July 2001 - Cross, Interstate Highways 57 & 70, Effingham, Illinois (USA).
-"A 198-foot (60 m) steel cross erected by The Cross Foundation which claims that the cross is the tallest in the United States even though The Great Cross (260-foot / 79 m) in St. Augustine, Florida is believed to be the tallest freestanding cross in the world."
+"A 198-foot (60 m) steel cross erected by The Cross Foundation which claims that this is the tallest cross in the United States even though The Great Cross (260-foot / 79 m) in St. Augustine, Florida, is believed to be the tallest freestanding cross in the world."

 December 12, 2003 - Peace Bell, "Memorial Hall for Compatriots Killed in the Nanjing Massacre," Nanjing, Jiangsu Province (China).
 Dedicated one day before the 66th anniversary of the Nanking Massacre, dates of which are shown on the cross-shaped pillar.

-October 2004-July 2005 - Chckpoint Charlie Monument, Berlin (Germany).
+October 2004-July 5, 2005 - Checkpoint Charlie Monument, Berlin (Germany).
 Commemorated the 15th anniversary of the fall of the Berlin Wall.
 Consisted of over 1,000 crosses adorned with the names of those murdered attempting to escape Communist East Germany for freedom during the Cold War.
 Torn down on July 5, 2005: "Berlin's Shame: We Will Never Forget!
 We really don't have much left to say about this outrage.
 The anger inside all of us right now is simply too much.
-Even we believed that the city government and the bank would have the good sense to seek a compromise...but they didn't."
+Even we believed that the city government and the bank would have the good sense to seek a compromise...but they didn't." /// Also called Freiheitsmahnmal / Freedom Memorial."